Office of Public Health Practice

 This handout for upcoming and recent graduates interested in global health describes internships, entry-level, and early-career positions.

 This handout provides a detailed month-to-month timeline of steps for your job search and a career planning worksheet.

 Subscribing to a listserv for job alerts or industry information can be a helpful way to stay connected to public health news.
 Check out some examples below:

 This handout reviews the informational interviewing process, how to prepare for the interview, and sample questions to ask.

 ASPPH Membership Agreement

 Dornsife School of Public Health is a member of the Association of Schools and Programs of Public Health (ASPPH).
 A benefit of this membership includes helping current students and recent alumni access the job posting databases of other Schools and Programs of Public Health at other institutions of higher education.
-In order to secure access to the posting board of another member institution, please email Michelle McDermott with the name of the member institution, the contact information of the member institution’s career services staff, and a copy of your resume.
+In order to secure access to the posting board of another member institution, please email Michelle Quigley with the name of the member institution, the contact information of the member institution’s career services staff, and a copy of your resume.